Ecological314/Blender-GeoFS-Utilities/README.md

 # Blender-GeoFS-Utilities
-A collection of blender addons to aid with aircraft development in GeoFS.
+A collection of blender tools to aid with aircraft development in GeoFS.

 # How to install the addon:
 This addon is installed like any other downloaded blender addon.
 If you do not know how to do this, please follow these steps: